Laudanum/holly-tools/README.md

 * `/usr/local/bin/mkpasswd`: Create a password suitable to use for MySQL.
 Used by `_skel.sh`
 * `/etc/apache2/other/_skel.conf.disabled`: A template for creating an Apache config file for a VirtualHost.
 Used by `_skel.sh`
 * `_remove-site.sh`: Reverses the actions of `_skel.sh`.
 Not symlinked anywhere as it is extremely destructive.
 Use with caution.

+###Manual tasks

+* Enable PHP in apache2/httpd.conf
+* Enable Rewrite in apache2/httpd.conf
+* AllowOverride all for /srv/www